Pharmacy Information for Members

 You may fill your prescription at any local pharmacy, except Walgreens who does not contract with Advanced Health.

 If you are on vacation in Oregon, you may fill your prescription at most major chain pharmacies.
 Please take your prescription bottle to the pharmacy where you are visiting and they will transfer the prescription.
 Please note special regulations apply to controlled substances.
 All Federal and State requirements must be followed.

 Please take your Advanced Health identification number with you to the pharmacy every time you need a prescription filled.

-Please contact Advanced Health Customer Service at (541) 269-7400 if you have any questions or need assistance.
+Please contact Advanced Health Member Services at (541) 269-7400 if you have any questions or need assistance.

 **It is important that we discard prescriptions and over-the-counter medications correctly.
 Having unused or expired medicine around your house can also lead to accidental poisoning and can be harmful to children or teens.
 So please take a moment to go through your medicine cabinet and get rid of any medication that you do not take any more or that is expired.
 Take the unused or expired medications to a local drug disposal site (see the Drug Take Back Sites list below).
 There is likely one near where you live.

 - Drug Take Back Sites